February 17th, 2017

 As a survivor, we move on, keep going and thank them for what they've given us.
 These are my five biggest pieces of advice:

-are probably the most real friendships I’ve ever experienced.
+In the end, I honestly don’t think I really knew what true friendship was until now.
+The old friends that stuck it out during cancer and the people I met during treatment are probably the most real friendships I’ve ever experienced.
 There really is no reason to fix old damaged relationships when the new ones are so strong.
 You don’t need countless friends, you just need the ones that count.

 Did any of your friends suddenly leave after a cancer diagnosis?
 Share in the comments below.